MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 5. Adjustable sitting / standing table with multi port USB hub
 6. Wireless mouse
 7. Mini pc used for remoting in to the developer machine
-8. Assortment of keyboards the team prefers
+8. Assortment of keyboards (wireless if possible, but whatever they are comfortable with)

-#### Mob station layout

 The layout of the mobbing station is very reliant on the space you have available.
 I like mobbing stations that can handle 4 - 6 people comfortably (this is my ideal mob size).